Vincit/objection.js/doc/includes/API.md

 NOTE: The return value of the insert query _only_ contains the properties given to the insert method plus the identifier.
 This is because we don't make an additional fetch query after the insert.
 Using postgres you can chain [`returning('*')`](#returning) to the query to get all properties - see [this recipe](#postgresql-quot-returning-quot-tricks) for some examples.
+If you use `returning(['only', 'some', 'props'])` note that the result object will still contain the input properies __plus__ the properties listed in `returning`.
 On other databases you can use the [`insertAndFetch`](#insertandfetch) method.

-The batch insert only works on Postgres because Postgres is the only database engine that returns the identifiers of _all_ inserted rows. knex supports batch inserts on other databases also, but you only get the id of the first (or last) inserted object as a result.
+Batch inserts only work on Postgres because Postgres is the only database engine that returns the identifiers of _all_ inserted rows. knex supports batch inserts on other databases also, but you only get the id of the first (or last) inserted object as a result.
 If you need batch insert on other databases you can use knex directly